 - Seal up any small cracks or holes around walls and in the foundation using caulk and foam.

 How To Get Help With Earwig Problems

-Just because earwigs aren’t directly dangerous doesn’t mean you want to have them around your Tyler property.
+Just because earwigs aren’t directly dangerous doesn’t mean you want to have them around your property.
 Seeing one of these creepy crawlers around can definitely ruin your good day, so if you do have earwigs, let the experts at Innovative Pest Control get rid of them for good.
-We offer both residential and commercial pest control to Tyler, Texas, and the surrounding areas.
+We offer both residential and commercial pest control throughout Texas.

 Our professional team will inspect and apply treatments to remove earwigs, so you don't have to worry about them anymore..
 Learn more about our earwig control options by calling us at (903) 345-3736 or requesting a free inspection online.